-From 1957 to the early 1960's, the museum had a difficult time finding a permanent home for the four cars in its collection causing the cars to be stored in various locations throughout NYC.
-The first two trolleys were stored at the B&O yards in Staten Island, car #1000 at the NYC Transit Authority's Coney Island shops and car #601 at the Queensborough Bridge lines former Manhattan underground terminal at 59th Street and 2nd Ave.
+From 1957 to the early 1960's, the museum had a difficult time finding a permanent home for the four cars in its collection causing the cars to be stored in various locations throughout New York City.
+The first two trolleys were stored at the Baltimore & Ohio Railroad (B&O) yards in Staten Island, car #1000 at the NYC Transit Authority's Coney Island Shops, and car #601 at the Queensborough Bridge Lines former Manhattan underground terminal at 59th Street and 2nd Ave.

 During the 1960's all of the museum's four cars were stored together at the B&O yards in Staten Island.
 But as luck would have it, the track they were stored on was to be removed to make way for a parking lot.
 It was at this time many of the original volunteers started to lose interest.
 Many of them were attracted to other museums that had similar equipment that was operated rather than just maintained.
 In 1961, our then Chairman of the Board, Mr. Francis Voyticky, attempted to organize an operating museum in Brooklyn using Swedish trolley #79, but the attempt failed and the trolley was sold to the Edaville Railroad in South Carver, Massachusetts.

 In 1964, the Trolley Museum acquired an interurban car #411, which was delivered to the South Brooklyn Railway yards at Avenue Z and Shell Road in Brooklyn.
 The museum was able to operate the car for several years, but was unable to obtain a commitment for permanent use of the site.
 As a result, the interurban was sold to a trolley museum in East Troy, Wisconsin.

 In 1968, the museum's original four cars were moved from St. George to the Trolley Valhalla Museum in Tansboro, New Jersey.
 Overhead wire was already installed here and trolleys were in operation.
 Preparations were being made to place the Trolley Museum of New York's trolley in operation when the Valhalla group failed to exercise a lease on the property with the option to buy, resulting in their eviction from the property.
 We were permitted to stay until we found a new location.